-- 1. A completed and signed Quincy University Application for Undergraduate Admission showing all institutions previously attended and a written essay or personal statement. - 2.
+- 1. A completed and signed application for undergraduate admission showing all institutions previously attended and a written essay or personal statement. - 2.
 Official transcripts from all colleges, universities, and similar institutions previously attended.
 (All transcripts submitted become the property of Quincy University and are not returnable.) - 3.
 Students considering transferring to Quincy may request an evaluation of transferable course credits prior to application by submitting official transcripts to the Office of Admissions and specifically requesting this service.
 While this evaluation is preliminary, it should be complete enough to be helpful in academic planning.

-The final awarding of transfer credit is made by the Office of the Registrar after the required enrollment deposit has been submitted.
-This is not an additional cost and will be deducted from the initial billing statement.
+The final awarding of transfer credit is made by the Office of the Registrar after the required enrollment fee has been submitted.